Sage-Bionetworks/schematic/DOCUMENTATION.md

 #### Data upload

 To upload data to their DCC-designated storage location, centers may use
-1. standard tools provided by cloud platforms
+a. standard tools provided by cloud platforms
-2. the Synapse platform tools
+b. the Synapse platform tools

 In either case, depending on dataset size and other center preferences, they may utilize web-based or programmatic data upload interfaces.
 Some of the more typical options are described below, along with links to relevant documentation for more detail.